rust-lang/book/src/ch06-03-match.md

 compare a value against a series of patterns and then execute code based on how they compare.
 Remember the `Option<T>` type from the previous section?
 Let's say that we want to write a function that takes an `Option<i32>`, and if there's a value inside, add one to it.
+If there isn't a value inside, we want to return the `None` value and not attempt to add.

 This function is very easy to write, thanks to `match`.
 It looks like this: